Bankso/SCAR/README.md

 ### Processing data with SCAR

-To begin, generate a clean directory to work within and include the files detailed below
+To begin, generate a clean directory to work in and include the files listed below.

 #### File types required: